-To view and manage configuration objects for a specific Tenant, enter the name of the Tenant in the Tenant Directory field, or click on the magnifying glass button to view a list of Tenants.
+To view and manage configuration objects for a specific Tenant, click the cube icon and enter the name of the Tenant in the Tenant Directory field.
 By default, Configuration Manager lists configuration objects for the Tenant to which your user account belongs.
 When viewing objects by Tenant, if you choose to create a new object, that object is created in the directory for that Tenant.